 Cubii under desk elliptical machine is also lightweight and therefore easy to bring with you wherever you want to go.
 You can bring it to your home office, station it in your bedroom, and place it outside.
-Place it under a table, grab the right exercise seat for seniors, and start working out.
+Place it under a table, grab the right exercise seat for seniors with bad knees, and start working out.

 3. Schwinn Recumbent Bike Series

 Indoor cycling is one of the most recommended exercises for seniors who want to keep fit without going to the gym.
 So if this is something you’re similarly up for, you should get yourself a Schwinn Recumbent Bike Series.